 How to model of indirect land use change (ILUC) in LCA?
 The ILUC Club develops and further refines a generic, simple and science‑based model for including ILUC in LCA.

 How to model the impact of chemicals in wastewater?
 After use chemicals often end up in municipal wastewater treatment plants, where they are subject to degradation depending on their different nature.
 There are currently no substance‑specific LCA models available to adequately model this particular issue but we have a club that aims to improve this.

 Getting the highly variable electricity mixes for different countries modelled in a consistent way is always a challenge for any LCA.
 This is particularly a challenge when applying the consequential modelling assumption.
-The Energy Club provides inventories of electricity and heat mixes for a growing number of countries and scenarios.
-Inventories are available in consequential version, based on consistent modelling assumptions and consistent data.
+The Energy Club will help you.